 all are role models.
 Others are watching.
 Our

-perfect sense to children who desperately want their moms and
+it makes perfect sense to children who pray

 dads to do whatever it takes to keep their family

 together.
-If your parents divorced, you may remember
+If your parents divorced, you likely remember

 remain single because of all the divorcees who thin

 God's flock by taking for themselves two or more

 pertinent quote: "If I could shout this advice from